 Creativity and generosity unite at design-for-good company, Goods that Matter.
 Based in New Orleans, the small business creates everyday products with extraordinary impact.
 From soaps to candles, each item is handmade in the U.S. and crafted from eco-friendly materials.
-What’s more, the company gives to those in need with each customer’s purchase.
+Moreover, the company gives to those in need with each purchase.

 Donating for Good

 To date, the business donated nearly $36,000 to causes that matter.
 Donations are based on sales and 10% of the company’s profits go to its partners, the majority being environmental and social justice groups.